 For unknown reasons, people like to tell others how they should be conducting themselves in life.
-As a result, many people share to TikTok and other social media platforms the mistakes made by others.
+As a result, many people share on TikTok and other social media platforms the mistakes made by others.
 As such, one TikTok user, and mom of Babygirl Lara, faced a wide range of feedback regarding her infant’s ear piercing.

 Infant Ear Piercing Evokes Massive Response